 Neil Isaacson, 68, a resident of Ahmeek, MI passed away on Thursday, April 11, 2019 at Aspirus Wausau Hospital.
 Neil finally succumbed to a lifelong battle of lasting injuries sustained during the Vietnam War.

-To send flowers in memory of Neil Dean Isaacson, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Neil Dean Isaacson, please visit our Heartfelt Sympathies Store.

 Neil was born on December 12, 1950, in Laurium, MI to Uno and Agnes (Stukel) Isaacson.
 He attended the local schools, and graduated from Calumet High School with the Class of 1969.